← Back to Blog

 Filently solves both the backlog and the ongoing accumulation.

-Every new file that arrives (via email, upload, or sync) gets automatically renamed and filed in the correct folder.
+For ongoing files: Every new document that arrives gets automatically renamed and filed in the correct folder via automatic Google Drive file management .
 No manual work.
 No pile-up.

 One-time cleanup, then automation keeps it organized forever.